Jakalanern/Artfolio/README.md

 Showcase of my Digital Drawing and Painting background.

+Worked with:
+Flex-box for the gallery
-Worked with flex-box for the gallery, psuedo-elements such as ::before and ::after, smooth-scroll on desktop, and responsive design.
+Psuedo-elements such as ::before and ::after Smooth-scroll on desktop
+Responsive design
+Mobile-First Design